 What is the nature of the sanctions regime in Cambodia?

-Cambodia has issued laws requiring “reporting persons” to participate in anti-money laundering programmes, including: the Law on Combatting Money Laundering and Terrorist Financing (2007); Prakas 89 on Anti Money Laundering and Combatting the Financing of Terrorism (2008); Prakas on Anti Money Laundering and Combatting the Finance of Terrorism Relating to All Reporting Entities not Regulated by the National Bank of Cambodia (2010); Sub-decree on the Establishment of the National Coordination Committee on Anti-Money Laundering and Combatting the Financing of Terrorism (2012); and the 2014 Sub-decree.
+Cambodia has issued laws requiring “reporting persons” to participate in anti-money laundering programmes, including: the Law on Combating Money Laundering and Terrorist Financing (2007); Prakas 89 on Anti Money Laundering and Combating the Financing of Terrorism (2008); Prakas on Anti Money Laundering and Combating the Finance of Terrorism Relating to All Reporting Entities not Regulated by the National Bank of Cambodia (2010); Sub-decree on the Establishment of the National Coordination Committee on Anti-Money Laundering and Combating the Financing of Terrorism (2012); and the 2014 Sub-decree.

 “Reporting persons” include all institutions regulated by the National Bank of Cambodia as well as certain other institutions and professions including securities brokerage firms, insurance companies, investment and pension funds, lawyers, notaries, accountants and asset managers.
 “Money laundering” includes the conversion or transfer of property for the purpose of concealing or disguising its illicit origin.
 “Financing of terrorism” means a wilful provision or collection of funds with the intention or knowledge that such funds may be used for the purpose of supporting terrorism, terrorist acts or terrorist organizations.